Glory Losinski Obituary - Muskego, WI | Milwaukee Journal Sentinel

 Glory Jean Losinski

 Muskego - (Nee Gagliano) Age 62.
 Born into eternal life May 2, 2020.
-Loving wife of Gerald for 41 years.
+Loving wife of Gerald, "the love of her life" for 41 years.
 Beloved mother of Jamie Blohm (Steven Bappert) and Luke Losinski.
 Proud Nana of Kaden, Adesa, and Kole.
-Dear sister of John (Nancy) Gagliano, Michael (Jackie) Gagliano, William (Lorene) Gagliano, Anthony (Kari) Gagliano and the late James Gagliano.
-Further survived by other beloved family and friends.
-Private family services.
+Dear sister of John (Nancy) Gagliano, Michael (Jackie) Gagliano, William (Lorene) Gagliano, Anthony (Kari) Gagliano, and the late James Gagliano.
+Further survived by nieces, nephews, other beloved family and friends.
+She was preceded in death by her parents, Anthony & Virginia Gagliano.
+Her father passed away when she was just a teenager.
+She and her mother developed a very close relationship.
+Her favorite thing to do was sit on the front porch "up North" and watch hummingbirds, she loved her family gatherings with her big family.
+There will be a private family service.
+Glory was the kindest woman in the entire world and we are all better people to have known her.

 Muskego - (Nee Gagliano) Age 62.
 Born into eternal life May 2, 2020.
-Loving wife of Gerald for 41 years.
+Loving wife of Gerald, "the love of her life" for 41 years.
 Beloved mother of Jamie Blohm (Steven Bappert) and Luke Losinski.
 Proud Nana of Kaden, Adesa, and Kole.
-Dear sister of John (Nancy) Gagliano, Michael (Jackie) Gagliano, William (Lorene) Gagliano, Anthony (Kari) Gagliano and the late James Gagliano.
-Further survived by other beloved family and friends.
-Private family services.
+Dear sister of John (Nancy) Gagliano, Michael (Jackie) Gagliano, William (Lorene) Gagliano, Anthony (Kari) Gagliano, and the late James Gagliano.
+Further survived by nieces, nephews, other beloved family and friends.
+She was preceded in death by her parents, Anthony & Virginia Gagliano.
+Her father passed away when she was just a teenager.
+She and her mother developed a very close relationship.
+Her favorite thing to do was sit on the front porch "up North" and watch hummingbirds, she loved her family gatherings with her big family.
+There will be a private family service.
+Glory was the kindest woman in the entire world and we are all better people to have known her.

 To Plant Memorial Trees in memory, please visit our Sympathy Store.